shobhitsarin/AppSyncInSSR/README.md

 2) Run "yarn start" to start next application

 Working -
-a) http://localhost:3000 is the url for home page
+1) http://localhost:3000 is the url for home page
-b) http://localhost:3000/plpWithAppSync is the url for PLP with AppSync
+2) http://localhost:3000/plpWithAppSync is the url for PLP with AppSync

 Navigating to PLP page using Header (on top of page) works fine but when PLP page is rendered on Server then it throws error.